 Human Development Index: 0.700

 The country enjoys natural mineral riches; therefore, World Bank terms it as an upper-middle-income country.
 It’s mostly desert.
 Owing to the fiscal consolidation in FY 2016/17, the country faced a slowing GDP growth; however, that brought forward a reduction of the primary deficit.
 Mining sector supports the economy of the country at a greater level.
 The country since its independence in 1990 has been facing poverty, as it reduced the poverty successfully from 69.3% to 28.7% (a figure obtained in 2010).
 The Doing Business Index reports flexible labour regulation in Namibia.
+Want to know more about Namibia?
+We’ve written a separate article about 10 Facts Regarding Namibia.

 Doing Business Rank: 61.4